tvanmaren/js-unit-testing/readme.md

 $ cd js-unit-testing
 $ git init
 $ npm init -y
-$ npm install --save-dev chai
+$ npm install --save-dev chai mocha

+set "scripts" --> "test" value in package.json to "./node_modules/.bin/mocha -w"

 $ touch main.js
 $ mkdir test
 $ cd test
 $ touch test.js
 ```

-Run the command `mocha` to make sure the Mocha and Chai npm modules are imported correctly.
+Run the command `$ npm test` to make sure the Mocha and Chai npm modules are imported correctly.
 You should see `0 passing (2ms)` in your terminal.

 ##main.js: Set Up Export Module
 Prepare to add code to the `module.exports` object by adding the following to main.js: